eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 *Properties:*

 * `canvasBounds: Bounds`: The bounds of the canvas.
 This is used to determine the size of the diagram.
 Defaults to `Bounds.EMPTY` (i.e. `{x: 0, y: 0, width: -1, height: -1}`).
 * `revision: number`- *optional*: The revision number of the model.
-This is incremented whenever the model is changed.
+This is incremented by Sprotty whenever the model is changed.
 This is used in the DiagramServer to ensure that the correct version of the model is used.

 *Inheritance:*